mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 $ echo `expr 30 % 7`
 ```

-Do not use single quote or double quote, it only works in the back quote.
-If you want to perform arithmetic operation to assign value into variable, you can look at following example:
+Do not use single or double quotes, it only works in the back quote.
+If you want to perform mathmetic operations to assign value to a variable, you can look at the following example:

 ```
 #!/bin/bash